dfinity/wg-identity-authentication/topics/icrc_34_get_delegation.md

 Relying Party Delegations **MUST** be restricted by the signer to individual relying parties.

-Signers **SHOULD** give users the choice to authenticate with their wallets (if available) or with an app-specific identifier.
+Signers **COULD** give users the choice to authenticate with their relying party specific identifier instead of accounts (if available).

 Relying parties **SHOULD** remove targets if they want to isolate users from the rest of the ecosystem.